 Dream Cat-Cher Hostel

-The Dream Cat-Cher Hostel might be a little bit too far away from the action for most people, but for those who want a relaxing stay on Koh Samui near the beach, it’s the perfect option.
-It’s a beachside hostel that’s close to the ferry port in Nathon, making it a convenient choice for those who don’t wish to pay for an expensive taxi on top of their ferry costs.
-It even has friendly owners who’ll go out of their way to make your trip worthwhile.
-The dorms are basic, but perfectly fine for a few nights – it is a hostel after all.
-Air-conditioning makes the stay comfortable, and the cats that live on the property provide a homey feel.
+It might be a little far from the action for some, but Dream Cat-Cher Hostel is ideal if you’re looking for a relaxing beach break.
+It sits right by the sands, within walking distance of the ferry port in Nathon.
+The friendly owners will go out of their way to make your trip worthwhile.
+The dorms are basic, but fine for a few nights – it is a hostel after all.
+Air conditioning makes the stay comfortable, and the cats that live on the property provide a homely feel.

-For something a little different from the usual hostels on the island, Casa Luna is a great option.
-It holds a distinctly Bohemian, almost North African-cum-Mediterranean feel with its decor.
-It has inviting communal areas to lounge beside the beach and comfortable dormitory beds.
-There’s a bar-and-tapas restaurant attached to the hostel, meaning you won’t have to worry about being without great food nor good cocktails during your stay.
-With its location next to the famous Big Buddha statue on the northern edge of island, you’ll be hard-pressed to find a better-placed hostel.
-Add its friendly staff and owners into the mix and you have the recipe for a perfect backpacker hostel.
+For something a little different, Casa Luna is a great option.
+It holds a distinctly bohemian vibe (think North Africa meets Mediterranean decor), and there are humble-yet-comfortable dorms.
+There are a bar and a tapas restaurant attached to the hostel, and, with a location next to the Big Buddha statue on the northern edge of the island, you’ll be hard-pressed to find a better-placed retreat.
+Add friendly staff into the mix, and you have the recipe for a perfect backpacker hostel.

-Us Hostel boasts an ideal location near both the gorgeous Bophut Beach and the Big Buddha statue.
-With its shipping-container rooms that have it feeling more like Shoreditch than Samui, Us Hostel has everything that an island hostel needs and then some.
-Both humble mixed dorms and private rooms are available, and guests can look forward to an on-site restaurant and and a refreshing swimming pool.
-There’s a strong social aspect to this hostel as well, fostered by the inviting communal spaces and laid-back atmosphere that surrounds the place and typifies the island itself.
-Comfortable and modern, it set the standard for other hotels on the island to follow.
+Us Hostel has an ideal location near both the gorgeous Bophut Beach and the Big Buddha statue.
+Shipping-container rooms are surprisingly hipster-friendly, and humble mixed dorms and private rooms are available.
+You can also look forward to an onsite restaurant and a refreshing swimming pool.
+There’s a strong social aspect here, too, fostered by the inviting communal spaces and laid-back atmosphere that surrounds the place and typifies the island itself.